AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

 package is intended to provide types that reflect the actual numeric types provided by the target hardware.
 Of course, the standard has no way to know what hardware is involved, therefore the actual content is implementation-defined.
-But even so, it is possible standardize the names for these types, and that is what the language standard does.
+But even so, it is possible to standardize the names for these types, and that is what the language standard does.

 Specifically, the standard defines the format for the names for the hardware's